Betty Boop: Contemporary resurgence

-According to Playbill in 2012, a musical based on Betty Boop was "in the works", with music by David Foster and book by Oscar Williams and Sally Robinson.
-No dates, theatre, or cast were listed.

 Portrayal

 Sex symbol

 Betty Boop is regarded as one of the first and best-known sex symbols on the animated screen; she is a symbol of the Depression era and a reminder of the more carefree days of Jazz Age flappers.
 Her popularity was drawn largely from adult audiences, and the cartoons, while seemingly surreal, contained many sexual and psychological elements, particularly in the 1932 "Talkartoon" Minnie the Moocher (1932), featuring Cab Calloway and his orchestra.

 Minnie the Moocher defined Betty's character as a teenager of a modern era, at odds with the old-world ways of her parents.
 In the cartoon, after a disagreement with her strict parents, Betty runs away from home, accompanied by her boyfriend Bimbo, only to get lost in a haunted cave.
 A ghostly walrus (rotoscoped from live-action footage of Calloway) sings Calloway's song "Minnie the Moocher", accompanied by several other ghosts and skeletons.
 This haunting performance sends the frightened Betty and Bimbo back to the safety of home.
 "Minnie the Moocher" served as a promotion for Calloway's subsequent stage appearances and also established Betty Boop as a cartoon star.
 The eight Talkartoons that followed all starred Betty, leading her into her own series beginning in 1932.
 With the release of Stopping the Show (August 1932), the Talkartoons were replaced by the Betty Boop series, which continued for the next seven years.

 Betty Boop was unique among female cartoon characters because she represented a sexual woman.
 Other female cartoon characters of the same period, such as Minnie Mouse, displayed their underwear or bloomers regularly, in the style of childish or comical characters, not a fully defined woman's form.
 Many other female cartoons were merely clones of their male co-stars, with alterations in costume, the addition of eyelashes, and a female voice.
 Betty Boop wore short dresses, high heels, a garter, and her breasts were highlighted with a low, contoured bodice that showed cleavage.
 In her cartoons, male characters frequently try to sneak a peek at her while she is changing or simply going about her business.
 In Betty Boop's Bamboo Isle, she does the hula wearing nothing but a lei, strategically placed to cover her breasts, and a grass skirt.
 This was repeated in her first cameo appearance in Popeye the Sailor (1933).
 A certain girlish quality was given to the character.
 She was drawn with a head more similar to a baby's than an adult's in proportion to her body.
 This suggested the combination of girlishness and maturity that many people saw in the flapper type, which Betty represented.